 3. There's no 'humane' way to kill

 The 2006 execution of Angel Nieves Diaz, by a so-called 'humane' lethal injection, took 34 minutes and required two doses.
-Other methods of execution used around the world include hanging, shooting and beheading.
+Other brutal methods of execution used around the world include hanging, shooting and beheading.
 The nature of these deaths only continues to perpetuate the cycle of violence and does not alleviate the pain already suffered by the victims’ family.

 4. It makes a public spectacle of an individual's death

 Executions are often undertaken in an extremely public manner, with public hangings in Iran or live broadcasts of lethal injections in the US.
+According to UN human rights experts, executions in public serve no legitimate purpose and only increase the cruel, inhuman and degrading nature of this punishment.

 5. The death penalty is disappearing